hmcts/civil-citizen-ui/README.md

 ```

 This will start the frontend container exposing the application's port
-(set to `3100` in this template app).

-In order to test if the application is up, you can visit https://localhost:3100 in your browser.
+In order to test if the application is up, you can visit https://localhost:3001 in your browser.
-You should get a very basic home page (no styles, etc.).

 ## Developing